LinkedInLearning/guide-to-java-design-patterns-4512383/README.md

 This is the repository for the LinkedIn Learning course `A Complete Guide to Java Design Patterns: Creational, Behavioral, and Structural`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+<p>In this course, developer Bethan Palmer guides you through using creative, behavioral, and structural design patterns in Java.
+Find out how design patterns help you write cleaner, more elegant code, and explore a wide range of patterns with real world examples.
+Practice and reinforce what you learn with hands-on challenges in each chapter.</p>

+<p>The best way to learn a language is to use it in practice.
+That’s why this course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the “Using GitHub Codespaces with this course” video to learn how to get started.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.